Harley Owners Group: Organization

-There is only one rule to become a Harley Owners Group member: The candidate must own a Harley-Davidson Motorcycle; the exception being that Associate Members can enroll under a Full Member (usually the passenger riding along with a Full Member).
-There are many benefits to becoming a member: discounts with insurance, motorcycle shipping, etc., mileage and member year recognition, rallies and events, and camaraderie.
+There are two categories of Harley Owners Group member: full members and associate members.
+To become a full member there is only one prerequisite: the candidate must own a Harley-Davidson motorcycle.
+Candidates who don't meet this criterion can become associate members by enrolling under (in effect being sponsored by) a full member—typically this will be a family member and/or passenger who rides along with a full member.
+Membership benefits include free admission to the Harley-Davidson Museum, favorable insurance rates, motorcycle shipping, mileage and member year recognition, rallies and events, and camaraderie.

 Once a motorcycle owner is a member at the national level, he or she is then eligible to join one or as many local chapters as he or she wishes.
 It isn't required to join a local H.O.G.
 Chapter.

 Each Harley-Davidson dealership has the opportunity to sponsor a local HOG Chapter.
 Some do not, but no chapters exist without a link to a sponsoring dealership and one Chapter per Dealership.
-Chapters, both in the USA and internationally are supported by Harley-Davidson employees based in Milwaukee, WI, with Regional H.O.G.
+Chapters, both in the US and internationally are supported by Harley-Davidson employees based in Milwaukee, WI, with Regional H.O.G.
 Managers throughout the United States and H.O.G.
 Chapter Managers at the dealership level.

 In some circumstances, where a sponsoring dealership closes, a chapter can continue without a sponsoring dealer.
 In about 2014, this was expanded (with some special circumstances) to two Chapters per dealership.

 Chapters usually, but not always, elect officers from within their membership, produce a newsletter, and organize events throughout the year.
 Most events are ride-related.
 HOG Chapters are managed by volunteers.
 Some chapters collect dues from members to subsidize the costs of events and the administrative costs of running the chapter.